jordynMcginnis/crypto-chart/README.md

-ibrary may be incompatible with Webpack and you have no other option but to include it as a `<script>` tag.

 Note that if you add a `<script>` that declares global variables, you also need to read the next section on using them.

 ## Using Global Variables